szabgab/perlmaven.com/sites/en/pages/which-perl-modules-are-loaded-in-memory.md

 step and print `%INC` without loading Data::Dumper.

 In `perl -e 'print join "\n", %INC; print "\n"'` we join together all the keys and values of `%INC` with newlines.
 But it prints nothing.
-That is, <b>perl itself does not load any module.</b>
+That is, **perl itself does not load any module.**

 We can then try to load some of the pragma: